-Sometimes having a large softspot is enough to diagnose and treat hydrocephalus, but often CT scans or MRI’s need to be done in order to make a definitive diagnoses.
+Sometimes having a large soft spot is enough to diagnose and treat hydrocephalus, but often CT scans or MRIs need to be done in order to make a definitive diagnosis.

-Treatement for Hydrocephalus in puppies includes trying to reduce the pressure with use of steroids, other medications or possible placement of a neural tube.
-For older dogs who have brain tumors it may be decided to do surgery or to just make the dog as comfortable as possible.
+Treatment for Hydrocephalus in puppies includes trying to reduce the pressure with the use of steroids, other medications, or possible placement of a neural tube.
+For older dogs who have brain tumors, it may be decided to do surgery or to just make the dog as comfortable as possible.

 Brain Injuries & Brain Damage in Chihuahuas

-Because Chihuahuas are so small and their brains so big compared to their body size they can be more suseptable to brain trauma.
-Getting hit by a car, falling from a large hight, or being attacked by a larger animal are all things that could cause trauma to your Chihuahuas brain.
+Because Chihuahuas are so small and their brains so big compared to their body size they can be more susceptible to brain trauma.
+Getting hit by a car, falling from a large height, or being attacked by a larger animal are all things that could cause trauma to your Chihuahuas brain.

 If any of these things happen to your Chihuahua please take them to your vet immediately.
 Your vet will be able to let you know the best course of action to help your Chihuahua recover.
 Here are some other helpful resources for you as well.

 Pro Tip: If you are not able to get a hold of a vet near you, or you want to avoid an unnecessary ER trip, there are online resources that you can turn to.
 Here is our best recommendation!

 24/7 Online Vet Appointments – Ask a Vet – Vetster

 🐾 Easy Sign UP!